 - No Paid Prioritization: broadband providers may not favor some lawful Internet traffic over other lawful traffic in exchange for consideration of any kind—in other words, no “fast lanes.”
 This rule also bans ISPs from prioritizing content and services of their affiliates.

 These rules are not “a power grab” or a “regulatory reach” as Pai and the ISP lobby is fond of saying.
-In fact, they are rooted in the earliest forms of electronic communications.
+In fact, they are rooted in the earliest forms of electronic communication.

 The U.S. Federal Pacific Telegraph Act of 1860